google-research/google-research/genomics_ood/README.md

 # Out-of-Distribution Detection for Genomics Sequences

-This directory contains implementation of the generative model and the classification model for the bacteria genomic dataset that are used in the paper of [Ren J, Liu PJ, Fertig E, Snoek J, Poplin R, DePristo MA, Dillon JV, Lakshminarayanan B. Likelihood Ratios for Out-of-Distribution Detection. arXiv preprint arXiv:1906.02845.
-2019 Jun 7.](https://arxiv.org/abs/1906.02845)
+This directory contains implementation of the generative model and the classification model for the bacteria genomic dataset that are used in the paper of [Ren J, Liu PJ, Fertig E, Snoek J, Poplin R, DePristo MA, Dillon JV, Lakshminarayanan B. Likelihood Ratios for Out-of-Distribution Detection. arXiv preprint arXiv:1906.02845.](https://arxiv.org/abs/1906.02845)

 ## Installation